nikhilkotwani/Test/README.md

     - Two NAT gateways in each of the public subnets in each of the Availibility zone.
     - Attaching each of the private subnets to the above two NAT gateways
     - TWo jump servers/RDGW in each of the public subnets.
-    - Two Elastic IPs to attach to each of the above mentioned NAT gateways.
+    - Two Elastic IPs to attach to each of the  NAT gateways.
     - A launch configuration mentioning the instance types , AMI to be used , subnet association , security group association , the user data that will execute the application deployment etc.
     - An autoscaling group of EC2 instances in the private subnets that will spin up instances using the above mentioned launch configuration.
     - A target group wherein the above created instances in the auto scaling group will be registered on port 3000.